Netsend/PerspectiveDB/browser/README.md

   pdb.connect(aRemote);

-  // listen for merge conflicts.
-These are saved to MyDB.conflicts as well for
+  // listen for merge conflicts. pdb.on('conflict', function(item) {
-  // later inspection.
-  pdb.on('conflict', function(item) {
     console.error('merge conflict:', item.c, item.n, item.l)
   })

   // merges happen when updates are coming in from a remote pdb.on('merge', function(item) {
-    console.log('new merge:', item)
+    console.log('new merge saved:', item)
   })
 }
 ```